dmxt/bootstrap4-gulp-starter-kit-bundle/README.md

 #### Kit descriptions
 * index.html minimal boilerplate
 * Bootstrap framework
-* Gulp scripts, configured in `/gulp/gulpfile.js` with BrowserSync, compiles SASS/SCSS, minifies compiled CSS and notifies you on SCSS compile error with a toast notifier.
-More details below.
+* Gulp scripts, configured in `/gulp/gulpfile.js` with BrowserSync, compiles SASS/SCSS, minifies compiled CSS and notifies you on SCSS compile error with a toast notifier. _Note: If you want to learn how to run the gulp script, please refer to the wiki [how to run gulp for this kit](https://github.com/dmxt/bootstrap-gulp-scss-kit/wiki/How-to-run-gulp-for-this-kit)._

 #### Detailed gulpfile.js script content
 * **BrowserSync** — a live view for your site under development, refreshes automatically on a file change.